OkuM1/REELTACTICS-game-jam-/README.md

 ## Overview

 Welcome to the **Godot Fishing Game**!
 This project is a turn-based strategy game where the player competes against NPCs to catch fish, sell them, and accumulate the most wealth.
 The game includes features such as dynamic NPC behavior, special events, and a feedback loop where player actions influence NPC actions.

+Created in the Godot Game Engine.
+Written entirely in gdScript.
 ## Features

 - **Turn-Based Strategy**: Compete against NPCs in a strategic fishing competition.